-NATURE OF OPERATIONS
+1. NATURE OF OPERATIONS

 Project Management Institute, Nova Scotia Chapter (the "Institute") is a not-for-profit organization incorporated provincially under the Societies Act of Nova Scotia.
+The Institute are exempt from income taxes under the Income Tax Act.

 The Institute's objective is to promote project management professionalism within local businesses, universities and professional organizations in the chapter area.
 This is achieved through chapter activities, meetings and other educational programs.